28Melvin/Scheduled_PriceTracker/README.md

-My second RShiny Project
+# Scheduled_Price Tracker

-This R Shiny App is very similar to the one in the "Price Tracker" repository (also uploaded here on github).
+This is my second R Shiny project - The app is very similar to the one in the "Price Tracker" repository (also uploaded here on github).

 Difference: User can only plot the prices of two apple products.
 The prices are extracted using Windows Task Scheduler and storing the prices in a remote database.